jmulvany127/IR_WS_P1/README.md

-# Information Retrieval and Web Search Project 1
+# Information Retrieval and Web Search Project 1 - TCD Year 5
 This project involved building a search engine for the Cranfield dataset using Apache Lucene, focusing on indexing, and querying
 1,400 documents with 225 queries.
 ### Pre-requisites